Clypeaster humilis

 Clypeaster humilis is a typical sand dollar.
 It lives burried in coarse or fine sediment from which it extract the organic matter.
 When place on the sediment, it reburies itself in about a minute, using its hair like spines on the aboral surface to cover itself with the sediment at the margin of the test.
 The spines on the oral surface push the sediment towards the margin.

-C. humilis were found parasited by a small micro-gastropod of the family Eulimidae.
+Several specimens of C. humilis were found parasited by a small micro-gastropod of the family Eulimidae.
 In this large family of echinoderm parasites, the snail pierces the test and with an elongated proboscis, sucks the internal fluids of its host.

 It is likely a lot more common that the limited observations suggest, because of its burrowing habits.